morris-lab/CellOracle/docs/citation/index.rst

 Cite celloracle
 -------------

-If you use velocyto please cite our bioarxiv preprint ``TITLE``.
+If you use celloracle please cite our bioarxiv preprint ``TITLE``.

 celloracle software development
 -----------------------------

-celloracle is developed and maintained by the effort of celloracle team in Samantha Morris Lab.
+celloracle is developed and maintained by the effort of  `the members of Samantha Morris Lab <http://morrislab.wustl.edu/lab-members/>`_.
-Please post troubles or questions on  `the Github repository <https://cole-trapnell-lab.github.io/cicero-release/>`_
+Please post troubles or questions on  `the Github repository <https://github.com/KenjiKamimoto-wustl122/CellOracle/issues>`_.